0x7FFFD8A1/CSIMV-Image-Generator/README.md

 # CSIMV-Image-Generator
 _Cosine Similarity Vector Generator._\
 A new way to look at mathematically generated images using the analyzation \
-of the similarities and differences between pairs of pixels. \
+of the similarities and differences between pairs of pixels.

+Its alright as a stupid little gimmick, but its pretty irrelevent in today's world. \
+If you don't know why, search up 'DALL-E' in your browser of choice

 __please note that the final output images have been edited for clarity__ \
-_contrast and sharpness has increased._
+_contrast and sharpness has been increased._

 _this project is featured in Code-02_